Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

     git push -u origin baselineSpeechModel
     ```

-1. Create a Pull Request from **baselineSpeechModel** to **master**.
+1. Create a pull request from **baselineSpeechModel** to **master**.
 1. Click the **Merge pull request** button to merge the pull request into **master**.
     >**Note:** If you have set up the branch protection policies, it will be necessary to check **Use your administrator privileges** to merge this pull request to complete the merge.

 ## Confirm the Workflow Results

-When you merge a Pull Request to master, the **SpeechTrainDataCICD** GitHub Actions workflow will  execute to train a model, test the model, and if the WER has improved, create a release and an endpoint.
+When you merge a pull request to **master**, the **SpeechTrainDataCICD** GitHub Actions workflow executes to train a model, test the model, and if the WER improves, create a GitHub release and an endpoint from that model.

 ### Review the workflow